bw2/trgt/docs/puretarget.md

 # TRGT analysis of PureTarget data

 The [PureTarget repeat expansion panel](https://www.pacb.com/technology/puretarget) is a targeted assay used to simultaneously resolve multiple pathogenic tandem repeats.
 The assay produces multiplexed high-depth sequencing libraries for dozens of samples in a single run.

-To use TRGT with PureTarget data, we need to
+To use TRGT with PureTarget data, we need to:

  1. Use all reads produced by a sequencing run
  2. Use `--preset targeted` when running TRGT